 RV/marine battery.
 This type of battery consumes water and must be filled periodically.
+Please be sure to check the battery water level on a regular basis.
 Consult the owner's manual supplied by the battery manufacturer.
-This can be found in the Owner's Information Package received with this unit.

 120 Volt Receptacles